Pr0xximity999/Quartz/content/index.md

 >[!info]- Important note
 >haha made you look

 # Information

+>[!abstract] Not all files are as tidy and finished as others
+> Since i need to put time and effort (and motivation) into making and upkeeping some files, there may be some that aren't as nice to read since i havent tidied them up yet
+> sorry in advance
 ## Tags
 I give every file some tags that resemble the content, things like: